packit/agile/docs/kanban.md

 This is how we think about the scale:

-- `1`: Very simple card done in a few hours.
+- `1`: Very simple card done in ~20 minutes.
 Everything is clear and straightforward.
 No unknown at all.
-- `2`: Easy card, a bit of thought required, but the ask is clear, well defined and should take one day.
+- `2`: Easy card, a bit of thought required, but the ask is clear, well defined and should take at most a day to finish.
 Complications are not expected.
 - `3`: Average task requiring a couple of days to finish.
 A bit of unknown is possible but usually does not require much interaction with anyone else and the outcome is clearly defined.
 - `5`: Well-defined but complex card that can take a week to finish.
 Can span across multiple projects, usually requires some extra discussion and updating as part of the review process.
 - `8`: This is a complex task that can take someone more than a week to finish.
 We avoid such cards since such cards usually contain a lot of unknowns and can easily take multiple weeks to finish for real.